kheerand/Social-architecture-pattern-library/patterns/(040) The translator/040 - The translator.md

 ## Consequence of problem

 - The Translator act as the connective tissue between the communities or disciplines.
-- Lack translators in cross community or discipline groups can lead to mistrust, breakdown in communication and utlimately failed projects.
+- Lack of translators in cross community or discipline groups can lead to mistrust, breakdown in communication and utlimately failed projects.

 > **NOTE:**
 > These consequences need tweaking to match the heading.  eg: 1st one is not a consequence of the problem, but of applying the solution.